Campylobacter Infection in Dogs

 What is campylobacteriosis infection?

-Poultry and meat products are the main sources of human campylobacter infection.
+Poultry and meat products are the main sources of human Campylobacter infection.
 Humans usually acquire an infection by consuming contaminated raw milk, undercooked chicken or poultry, or other food that has been contaminated during preparation.
-Dogs tend to become infected with Campylobacter by ingesting or coming into contact with infected feces or infected food, such as raw meat or contaminated water.
+Dogs tend to become infected with Campylobacter by ingesting or encountering infected feces or infected food, such as raw meat or contaminated water.

 Can my dog get campylobacteriosis?

-Although the most common source of infection in humans is contaminated poultry and meat products, pet ownership increases the risk of campylobacteriosis.
+"The most common source of infection in humans is contaminated poultry and meat products, but pet ownership increases the risk of campylobacteriosis."

 What are the clinical signs of Campylobacter infection?

-In the dog, typical symptoms include watery to mucoid diarrhea, straining, abdominal cramping or pain, lethargy, and fever.
+In dogs, typical symptoms include watery to mucoid diarrhea, straining, abdominal cramping or pain, lethargy, and fever.
 The diarrhea may last a week or more and often relapses suddenly after the dog appears to have recovered.
-Many dogs appear unaffected by campylobacteriosis and the condition is often self-limiting, requiring no medical intervention.
+Many dogs appear unaffected by campylobacteriosis, and the condition is often self-limiting, requiring no medical intervention.

 How is campylobacteriosis diagnosed?